kanidm/webauthn-rs/cable-tunnel-server/backend/README.md

 This binary provides a caBLE tunnel server backend.

-The backend is capable of:
+The backend is capable of running in two configurations:

-* running in a single-task configuration, with no frontends.
+* a single-task configuration, with no frontends.

   In this configuration, caBLE [Routing IDs][background] are ignored, and it is presumed all incoming requests can be served out of a single running task.

-* running in a multi-task configuration, with many frontend tasks.
+* a multi-task configuration, with many frontend tasks.

   In this configuration, the backend presumes it has frontend tasks in front of it to [handle caBLE Routing IDs][background].
 However, the frontend is not yet fully implemented.

 Backend tasks are entirely stateless, and do not communicate with one another.
-Each tunnel exists within one and only one backend task.
+Each tunnel exists within one (*and only one*) backend task.

 [background]: ../README.md#background